Executive Leadership

 Jennifer joined the Center in 2004, having previously worked in various administrative roles at Davenport University and William Tyndale College.
 Jennifer holds a Bachelor of Arts degree from William Tyndale College.

-Terri is responsible for the review and assessment of certain documentation, ensuring compliance with contract reporting requirements and applicable law through the efficient and effective use of Epicenter.
-She maintains familiarity with charter public school issues, plans and challenges and recommends action, as appropriate, on behalf of the Center.
+Nichole is responsible for the review and assessment of certain documentation, ensuring compliance with contract reporting requirements and applicable law through the efficient and effective use of Epicenter.
 Furthermore, she ensures all charter public schools have a fair and equitable application and enrollment process.
+Nichole also reviews all educational programs and curriculum to ensure alignment to the requirements of the charter contract for all CMU-authorized charter public schools.

 Lisa is responsible for the annual development and dissemination of the Center’s Master Calendar of Reporting Requirements.
 She coordinates and oversees the Center’s processes regarding school staff review and site and facility reviews.
 In addition, Lisa coordinates the Center’s complaint process relating to external school parties.